-- (2) Sabbatical leaves shall be granted unless the University has determined that the conditions set forth in this Section have not been met or that departmental/unit staffing considerations preclude such leave from being granted.
+(2) Sabbatical leaves shall be granted unless the University has determined that the conditions set forth in this Section have not been met or that departmental/unit staffing considerations preclude such leave from being granted.
 In this latter instance, the faculty member shall be provided the sabbatical leave the following year, or at a later time as agreed to by the faculty member and the University.
-The period of postponement shall be credited for eligibility for a subsequent sabbatical leave. - (3) If there are more applicants for one (1) semester sabbaticals at full-pay than available sabbaticals, a committee shall rank the applications.
+The period of postponement shall be credited for eligibility for a subsequent sabbatical leave.

+(3) If there are more applicants for one (1) semester sabbaticals at full-pay than available sabbaticals, a committee shall rank the applications.
 The committee shall be elected by and from the faculty members eligible for sabbatical leave.
 The chairperson shall be selected by the President or representative.
 The committee, in ranking the applications, shall consider the benefits of the proposed program to the faculty member, the University and the profession; an equitable distribution of sabbaticals among colleges, divisions, schools, departments, and disciplines within the University; the length of time since the faculty member was relieved of teaching duties for the purpose of research and other scholarly activities; and the length of service since previous sabbatical or initial appointment.
 The committee shall submit a ranked list of recommended faculty members to the President or representative.
-The President or representative shall make appointments from the list and consult with the committee prior to an appointment that does not follow the committee's ranking.
+The President or an appointment that does not follow the committee's ranking.